-The Fire Prevention, Inspection and Enforcement's 2018 Preliminary Operating Budget of \$25.903 million gross and \$22.962 million net is \$0.494 million or 2.1% under the 2017 Approved Operating Budget.
+The Fire Prevention, Inspection and Enforcement's 2018 Operating Budget of \$26.590 million gross and \$23.648 million net is \$0.193 million or 0.8% over the 2017 Approved Operating Budget.

-- In addition to the base budget pressures common to all services, this service is experiencing an increase of \$0.523 million, with \$0.160 million in annualizations for positions approved in 2017 to implement the Fire Code Re-inspection program; with an increase of \$0.207 million in salaries and benefits including COLA for L3888. - In order to offset these pressures, the 2018 Preliminary Operating Budget includes a revenue increase of \$1.015 million resulting from the Operations-Based Fire Code Re-inspection Program, implemented in July 2017.
+- In addition to the base budget pressures common to all services, this service is experiencing an increase of \$0.523 million, with \$0.160 million in annualizations for positions approved in 2017 to implement the Fire Code Re-inspection program; with an increase of \$0.207 million in salaries and benefits including COLA for L3888. - In order to offset these pressures, the 2018 Operating Budget includes a revenue increase of \$1.015 million resulting from the Operations-Based Fire Code Re-inspection Program, implemented in July 2017. - The 2018 Operating Budget includes funding of \$0.688 million gross and \$0.686 million net for 2 new priorities, that support for an expanded fire safety program for TCHC and funding for a review of current public information communication practices.